aptly-dev/www.aptly.info/content/doc/aptly/flags.md

 Global Flags
 ------------

-There are several flags that should be specfied before or after command
+There are several flags that could be specfied almost with any aptly command.
-name:
+Flags could be specified before or after command name:

     $ aptly -option1 command ...

-These flags are:
+Global flags are:

 -   `-architectures=""`: list of architectures to consider during (comma-separated), default to all available